Bounds for Rankin--Selberg integrals and quantum unique ergodicity for powerful levels: Introduction

 \subsection{Acknowledgements}

 We thank Ralf Schmidt for helping us with the representation theory of $\PGL_2(\Q_p)$, and Philippe Michel for pointing us to the crucial lemma \cite[Lemma 3.4.2]{michel-2009}.
 We thank Nahid Walji and Matthew Young for helpful comments on an earlier draft of this paper.
+Finally, we would like to thank the referee for many helpful comments which have improved the correctness, clarity, and exposition of this paper.